Wow, what a film. Also, vague spoilers.

 All three have a lot in common with each other.
 They all feature women wearing very little clothing, making themselves still, and putting themselves in potentially dangerous environments.
 If you listen to Abramović’s recollections of Rhythm 0, she got hurt in the process.
 In fact, Detroit’s performance piece is almost tame compared to Rhythm and Piece, but I digress.
 The exhibit itself also acts as foreshadowing to what happens to Cassius Green later in the film.
 Director Boots Riley uses other artworks as foreshadowing tools in this movie.

 While in Green and Detroit’s world, Contemporary Art with all its experimental ideas and activism go hand in hand.
 In mogul Steve Lift’s home, Classically influenced architecture and traditional paintings dominate the scenes.
-To elaborate, we see murals of well heeled people hunting with dogs, portraits of unformed men, horses, and Henry Fuseli’s The Nightmare.
+To elaborate, we see murals of well heeled people hunting with dogs, portraits of uniformed men, horses, and Henry Fuseli’s The Nightmare.
 These artworks make their appearance as Lift tells Green of his goals, which portends the horror that is the movie’s plot twist.
-In fact, the way they slightly hid a certain portion of Fuseli’s painting is absolute genius.
+In fact, the way they slightly (you can see it in some angles) hid a certain portion of Fuseli’s painting is absolute genius.

 By the way, does anyone know who made the art in Cassius Green’s apartment?